Filter blogs by:

 The industry is sailing through choppy waters to say the least, and if it is to succeed, operators must quickly and effectively navigate this new ocean.

 One of the brightest opportunities for video providers to monetize services online has been to introduce multiscreen services.
-However, the traditional deployment and operation of multiscreen TV service is a huge undertaking, consisting of many different components often from many different vendors which have to deliver to many different screens, all of which have to be orchestrated together into a single symphonic whole.
+However, the traditional deployment and operation of multiscreen TV services is a huge undertaking.
+It consists of many different components, often from many different vendors, that have to be delivered to many different screens and orchestrated together into a single symphonic whole.

 Different content entitlements, business rules, and advertising models apply to different screens.
 As a result, all four types of TV providers (cable, satellite, broadcasters, and telcos (including mobile) are dealing with infrastructure that they are not familiar with.